-Gulf of Mexico Restoration - The District continues to work in cooperation with DEP, the Florida Fish and Wildlife Conservation Commission (FWC), and other regional stakeholders in Gulf of Mexico restoration.
-These activities help to implement the federal RESTORE Act and to effectively use civil penalty funding from MOEX Offshore, LLC (MOEX) settlement to mitigate damages incurred from the 2010 Deepwater Horizon oil spill.
-In addition and through grant funds from the National Fish and Wildlife Foundation, the District will complete updates to its SWIM plans for all seven watersheds in late 2017.
-This effort will help prioritize projects within each watershed as well as provide a useful tool for local governments.
+- Gulf of Mexico Restoration The District continues to work in cooperation with DEP, the Florida Fish and Wildlife Conservation Commission (FWC), and other stakeholders in Gulf of Mexico restoration.
+These activities help to implement the federal RESTORE Act and to effectively use civil penalty funding from settlements and the Natural Resources Damages Assessment (NRDA) process to mitigate damages incurred from the 2010 Deepwater Horizon oil spill. - Seven Runs Streambank Restoration The District continues restoration and protection project will be completed at Seven Runs within the Choctawhatchee River Water Management Area.

-- SWIM Program The SWIM program provides the planning framework for watershed management, protection, and restoration District-wide.
-Plans have been approved for major riverine-estuarine watersheds from Pensacola Bay through the St. Marks River watershed.
-Current projects underway are to implement stormwater retrofits in cooperation with the cities of Apalachicola and Carrabelle.
-As noted above, current plans for each of the District's major watersheds will be completed by 2017. - Seven Runs Streambank Restoration A streambank restoration and protection project will be completed at Seven Runs within the Choctawhatchee River Water Management Area.
 The project will create a natural vegetative retaining wall, stormwater improvements, and public access enhancements. - Land Management The District has acquired 211,152 acres of land critical to the protection of water quality, flood protection and floodplain management, natural systems, and water supply.
 In addition to protecting water and related resources, these lands provide for public access and recreation. - Environmental Resource Permitting (ERP) The ERP program integrates stormwater management and treatment and wetland permitting.
 Implementation of the program protects multiple watershed and wetland functions including water quality, fish and wildlife habitat, flood protection, shoreline stability, and aquifer recharge. - Florida Department of Transportation (FDOT) Mitigation In accordance with section 373.4137, F.S., the District assists FDOT in developing wetland mitigation for transportation infrastructure development in service areas not covered by private mitigation banks.
 In the process, wetland resources and functions are protected and restored on a landscape scale.
-Detailed information on the District's wetland programs and mitigation projects, as well as information on private mitigation bank options, is available at www.nwfwmdwetlands.com. - Spring Restoration and Protection Activities described above for spring restoration and protection are major priorities for watershed management in northwest Florida.
+Detailed information on the District's wetland programs and mitigation projects, as well as information on private mitigation bank options, is available at www.nwfwmdwetlands.com.

+• Spring Restoration and Protection - Activities described above for spring restoration and protection are major priorities for watershed management in northwest Florida.